 What if they refuse to pay?

 If the obligor refuses to pay child support you will need to file an enforcement lawsuit.
 This can be done through the Texas Attorney General and will typically take many months before you are able to step into a courtroom.
 You can also hire your own representation to expedite the process and begin receiving the child support due.
-Call Brown & Sullivan to collect what is due to your and your children 281-372-6462.
+Call Shannon Brown to collect what is due to your and your children 281-372-6462.

 Who pays for the child’s health insurance?